LOVE-ONENESS

 These two scriptures establish love as the attribute that makes all other laws unnecessary.
 The above passages become the root of The Way, sometimes described as The Way of Love—“…none other commandment than these” is needed if the first two are practiced with devotion.

-“Jesus teaches that in the true spiritual heart, the qualities of love are many: Love builds where before there was nothing; it supports the weary and gives succor to those who cry out in the dark; it is long-standing and endures for the unknowing and the helpless; it takes the mustard seed and grows it into a bush; love feeds the poor in body and in spirit; it leaves no stone unturned for righteousness; it walks the last road to bring forth the last survivor; it has patience but does not tarry in its duty.”
+“Jesus teaches that in the true spiritual heart, the qualities of love are many: Love builds where before there was nothing; it supports the weary and gives succor to those who cry out in the dark; it is long-standing and endures for the unknowing and the helpless; it is the mustard seed that proliferates; love feeds the poor in body and in spirit; it leaves no stone unturned for righteousness; it walks the last road to bring forth the last survivor; it has patience but does not tarry in its duty.”

 “Therefore, working within the love-teaching is the most comprehensive of practices.
 By its nature, love orders all of the lower elements in man’s nature and puts these elements in counsel and unity with love, as opposed to cravings, lust, and even violence.
 To presume yourself more loved by God than others is haughtiness and arrogance and, by its nature, is unloving.
 Understanding this opens the door to loving your neighbor and yourself, even as God does, or loving your enemy as yourself, even while standing fast for righteousness.
 The love Jesus speaks of is active and ever present in its workings, performing its duties in the constructive force that gives birth to new creation.”*